 On 11 July 1963, a group of anti-apartheid activists were having a crucial meeting in a little cottage on a smallholding in Rivonia, north of Johannesburg.
 Little did they know that their lives were about to change forever.
 A “laundry van” pulled up and armed policemen jumped out with police dogs.
 Knowing that they had been discovered, the men in the room tried to escape but they didn't get far.
 The property was surrounded and they were arrested.

 This historic event took place at Liliesleaf Farm .
 An award-winning heritage site, it played a vital role in the struggle against apartheid.
-Although it was opened to the public in 2008, my family and I only got around to visiting recently, after being reminded of it by Daddy’s Deals.
+Although it was opened to the public in 2008, my family and I only got around to visiting recently.
 To be honest, I didn’t expect it to be very interesting which is why I hadn’t been there earlier.
 I was mistaken.

 This is what I learnt about Liliesleaf Farm ...